 9. Bobbi Brown Skin Foundation

 Bobbi Brown is well known as a mecca of options for richer melanin infused skin tones.
 With 20 different shades for this particular foundation for dark skin tones, you can rely on this liquid foundation to be beautifully smoothing while maintaining the magical luster that darker skin tones are known to have.
 The luminous look is in the foundation’s formula that is specifically designed to work with your skin rather than coating it and covering up your glow.
 Get your shade from Nordstrom, or Amazon!

 10. BECCA Ever-Matte Shine Proof Foundation

-BECCA has built a reliable stance providing stellar cosmetic options, and this foundation for dark skin tones is another great product that comes in 20 different shades on Sephora.
+BECCA has built a reliable stance providing stellar cosmetic options, and this foundation for dark skin tones is another great product that comes in 20 different shades on Sephora, and Amazon.
 The formula for the liquid actually contains microfine powder, giving you the best of both a liquid and a powder when you wear it.
 The longevity of the mattifying effect of this foundation is very good.

 11. Lancôme Teint Idole Ultra Longwear Foundation Stick

 Lancôme’s Teint Idole Ultra Longwear Foundation Stick is easy to apply especially on the go.
 It comes in 20 different shades on Sephora, and Amazon, as well as a great design for use in hand.
 The coverage is buildable, going on sheer initially so you can achieve the amount of coverage that you need.
 The size and application style are very convenient, especially if you choose to forego a brush and apply directly to skin.